ofasgard/knox/README.md

 }
 ```

-You can test out your portscanner using hping3 like so:
+You can test out your portknocker using hping3 like so:

 ```sh
 echo Knock Knock